q-rz/enamel/README.md

 ## Library Usage

 Our benchmark is also available as a Python library.
 Please see `demo.py` for an example usage of our library.

-The detailed usage will be posted soon.
+**Notice:** DO NOT use multiple processes.
+That might negatively affect the efficiency results.

 ### Installation